statsccpr/ind-cov-mort/data/raw/README.txt

 * post 1/30/2021 moving towards historical file in long (longitudinal) format.
 Now, need to make use of 3 primary keys `Data As Of` `Start Date` `End Date` .
 Can download the longitudinal format at any time T (don't need daily dl) and specify start date end date range to look back retroactively.
 The `Start Date` sometimes jumps around,, now stretches back to 2020-01

-* post 1/30/2021 also has state x sex x age group death counts

-* have not adapted to this new cdc format
+* post 1/30/2021 also has state x sex x age group death counts.
+Have not adapted raw output to make use of cdc state-level data format

+* 2021-10-11 modified script so that since 2021-09-24
+   - re-enabled cdc as ' tab_input_2.1_cdc.csv '
+   - disabled ihme even though output still named ' tab_locid_jhu_ihme_ez.csv '